rif/html5video/status.md

 Bothe kinds of streaming could eventally configured to be served directly by wowza server.

 # Static file serving
-Only testested for html5 video element status check on devices Work well on all browsers using one video element with various format sources.
+Only testested for html5 video element status on devices Works well on all browsers using one video element with various format sources.
 - low res devices need to go full screen (chat or other html elements not visible)

 # ffserver file streaming
 * mp4
   - no show for live streaming
+   muxer does not support non seekable output Error writing output header
 * webm
-  - work on desktop webkit browsers only
+  - works on desktop browsers only
 * ogg
+  - no show for live streaming
+  Feed stream has become desynchronized -- disconnecting

 # HLS (HTTP Live Streaming - Apple)
 ```